 Seventy-eight of respondents to the SDxCentral survey feel NFV technology is starting to mature, but still needs more work; 18% feel it is “Not Mature at All and Needs a Lot of Work”.
 When probed further, respondents noted there were a variety of factors, which point to the early stage of the market, that are impeding the faster rollout of NFV.

 Fifty-three percent of respondents said the difficulty certifying and integrating multi-vendor solutions was a barrier, which speaks to the immaturity of the overall NFV ecosystem.
 Twenty-nine percent of respondents said a lack of turn-key NFV integrated systems and general education on NFV architectures and best practices were hindering deployments, which also indicates how early the market still is.
 Interestingly, less than 10% of respondents (9% to be exact) felt they couldn’t see a compelling advantage for NFV over existing solutions.

 Vendors: Take note.
-These response indicate an audience that believes in the tools of NFV, but doesn’t yet think the market is mature.
-They’re looking for the expertise and guiance of vendors and integrators to put the technology pieces in place.
+These responses indicate an audience that believes in the tools of NFV, but doesn’t yet think the market is mature.
+They’re looking for the expertise and guidance of vendors and integrators to put the technology pieces in place.

 The Role of ETSI

 The European Telecommunications Standards Institute (ETSI) hosts the NFV Industry Specification Group (ISG), the braintrust behind the original NFV architecture.
 Since its founding in 2012, the Group’s membership has grown to more than 270 companies, including 38 of the world’s major service providers.
 Together, the working group has published standard terminology and reference use cases designed to improve the performance, efficiency and agility of NFV deployments.
 When asked if the ETSI ISG architecture was seen as the primary source of standards for the NFV ecosystem, respondents overwhelming replied “Yes” (91%).